Journey Genetic Testing 1-855-362-5224 Confidential Online Ordering 24/7

 Ministry of Justice (MOJ)

-The MOJ is a ministerial department that works to protect the public.
-Our laboratory is accredited by the Ministry of Justice and is allowed to carry out parentage tests directed by the civil courts in England and Wales under section 20 of the Family Law Reform Act 1969.
+The MOJ is a government department that keeps people safe.
+Our lab has been checked and approved by the Ministry of Justice.
+At this time, we can do parentage tests that the courts in England and Wales ask for.
+Above all, we follow the Family Law Reform Act 1969.

 ISO 9001